"Let’s talk about how diet, exercise, and hydration can help protect your eyes and preserve the quality of your eyesight."

 - Fill the container with filtered water and let it sit in the fridge for two hours so the flavors can infuse into the water.
 ENJOY!

-A few of Dr. Nancy’s favorite combinations: cucumber and mint; strawberry and basil; peach, kiwi, and basil.
+A few of Dr. Nancy’s favorite combinations include: cucumber and mint; strawberry and basil; peach, kiwi, and basil.

 Also, try these yummy eye-health smoothie recipes — loaded with vitamin C, lutein, and Zeaxanthin, and omega-3s - and delicious!